spotify media player platform allows you to control

 The name of the device used in the frontend.

 After the prerequisites and configuration are complete, restart Home Assistant.
-A Spotify configurator element will be available.
-Follow the instructions to authorize Home Assistant to access your Spotify account.
+Under notifications a Spotify configurator element will be available.
+Click on “Link Spotify account” and follow the instructions to authorize Home Assistant to access your Spotify account.
 A Spotify media player will then appear.
 If you are prompted to download a file after completing authorization, discard the download.
 It is not needed.

 The sources are based on if you have streamed to these devices before in